xTheFreeZe/wiki.marwin/Installing-a-C-compiler-on-Windows.md

 #### tcc
 tcc is a very lightweight C compiler.
 Its main advantages are that it takes up very little storage space (less than 10MB), and compiles much more quickly than the other compilers listed here.
-However, it has several limitations:
+However, it has several limitations.
+For these reasons, a different and more advanced compiler is recommended.
  - It barely optimizes the resulting binaries, so resulting executables will be slower.
 That's partly why it compiles faster.
  - It is not as stable as GCC or Visual Studio.
 While it compiles V and its standard library perfectly, you may encounter issues if working with C interop, or with external modules that depend on C libraries.

-For these reasons, a different and more advanced compiler is recommended.

 Due to its small size, tcc is downloaded automatically if no existing C compiler is found.
+By default, tcc64 would be downloaded for 64-bit Windows users and tcc32 for 32-bit Windows users.

-You can also install it manually by using `.\make.bat -tcc` or by running `git clone https://github.com/vlang/tccbin_win thirdparty/tcc` from V's root folder.
+For 64-bit Windows users, you can also install it manually by using `.\make.bat -tcc`(tcc64) / `.\make.bat -tcc32`(tcc32), or by running `git clone https://github.com/vlang/tccbin/tree/thirdparty-windows-amd64 thirdparty/tcc`(tcc64) / `git clone https://github.com/vlang/tccbin/tree/thirdparty-windows-i386 thirdparty/tcc`(tcc32) from V's root folder.
+For 32-bit Windows users, you can do `.\make.bat -tcc`, `.\make.bat -tcc32`, or `git clone https://github.com/vlang/tccbin/tree/thirdparty-windows-i386 thirdparty/tcc` - Any of them would install tcc32 for you.